 Returning home after wildfires?
 Here’s what you need to know

-New Westminster, BC - As people begin returning to their homes after wildfires, Technical Safety BC would like to urge homeowners to take safety precautions around gas and electrical systems and equipment.
+As people begin returning to their homes after wildfires, Technical Safety BC would like to urge homeowners to take safety precautions around gas and electrical systems and equipment.

 “We know everyone has been through a very difficult period and people are anxious to get home.
 For safety reasons gas and electrical equipment exposed to fire or water should never be turned on without being inspected by a licensed contractor,” explains Technical Safety BC's Brad Bice, Director, Operations, Safety System Operations.

 Here are the top things you need to know before heading home: